Music for Kids: Music Games & Activities

 Music is woven into the fabric of our lives.
 View these fun games that help foster children’s understanding and love of music.

 The importance of music in early childhood is clear by how much music is woven into the fabric of our entire lives.
-It is a part of our everyday experiences, as well as an integral part of celebrations and ceremonies.
+It is a part of our everyday experiences, as well as an integral part of celebrations, rituals, and ceremonies.
 Music brings people together and creates shared experiences.

 Young children are naturally drawn to music.
 Infants respond to the soothing sound of a lullaby.
 Toddlers move their bodies to a beat and bang items together to create sound.
 Preschool children spontaneously initiate tunes and make up songs.